CSCI305/CSCI305.github.io/lectures/l24_memloc2.md

 #### Check Your Learning:

 ##### Solution:
+Check the nth level activation record for any locally defined variables or parameters.
+If none matching the required variable are found, then recursively check the activation record pointed to by the nesting link.
+If the nesting link is null, then an error has occurred.

 #### Exercise 2
 Write the shortest ML function you can that would not work correctly if implemented using statically allocated activation records.
 Explain why it would fail.